-Students with particular interests may prefer to design their own program of study in concert with a team of teacher-scholars.
+Students with particular interests may prefer to design their own program of study in concert with a team of teacherscholars.
 Westminster's Self-Designed Major or Minor allows a student to design a personalized program drawing upon the strengths of several disciplines and departments.
 When the Self-Designed Major or Minor is approved, completion will satisfy the general degree requirement for a major or minor.
 All other degree requirements must also be fulfilled.

-The student must secure the approval of the Associate Dean of Faculty for the proposed course of study.
-All proposals and revisions must have the approval of the Associate Dean.
+The members of a student's Self-Designed Major or Self-Designed Minor Committee and the Associate Dean of Faculty must approve the major or minor description and the list of courses for the major or minor.
+Any changes to the Self-Designed Major or Minor must be approved by the student's committee and the Associate Dean of Faculty.
 Upon satisfactory completion of the work prescribed in a student's plan, the student will be certified as having met the graduation requirement for a major.

-To complete an individualized degree program through the Self-Designed Major program, a student identifies a faculty advisor and two other faculty members, representing at least two academic divisions.
-To complete an individualized minor through the Self-Designed Minor program, a student identifies a faculty advisor and one other faculty member, representing at least two academic divisions.
-The student, with the aid of the faculty committee, develops a proposal for a major under the Self-Designed Major program or for a minor under the Self-Designed Minor program.
+To complete an individualized degree program through the Self-Designed Major and Minor program, a student identifies a faculty advisor and one other faculty member.
+The faculty members must be from two different academic departments that best represent the courses listed for the major or minor.
+The student, with the aid of the faculty committee, develops a proposal for the major under the Self-Designed Major program or for a minor under the Self-Designed Minor program.
 One of the members of the committee must be designated as the student's primary advisor.
-The proposal should consist of a general description of and justification for the alternative major or minor, list specific courses to be taken, and indicate the semester in which each of the courses will be taken.
+The proposal should consist of a general description of and justification for the self-designed major or minor, list specific courses to be taken, and indicate the semester in which each of the courses will be taken.
+Self-Designed Majors must contain a minimum of 32 credit hours, and at least 15 credits of upper-level courses must be included.
+Additionally, all Self-Designed Majors must contain at least 15 credits, and at least 1⁄2 of credits for minors must come from upper-level courses.
+Courses transferred from other institutions may be used to satisfy the requirements of Self-Designed Majors and Minors, with the permission of the student's committee.

 Generally, a student will begin work under the Self-Designed Major or Minor after the freshman year, but in no case later than the start of the second semester of the junior year.
-The committee must meet with the student at least once each semester to review progress.
+Any exceptions to the start of a student's Self-Designed Major or Self-Designed Minor program must be approved by the Dean of Faculty.
+The academic advisor must meet with the student at least once each semester to review progress.
 A minimum of three semesters must be spent working under an approved plan.